 The National Park Service (NPS) estimates that some 8 million people visit the Memorial annually.
 Today, most visitors climb the monumental stairs to the Chamber Level with its sculpture, but for those who cannot make the climb, there is a single elevator (capacity 12) located at an entry at the base of the south side of the structure.
 Also available at this location are restroom facilities adjacent to a small exhibition area.
 There is a small book store with a capacity for about half-a-dozen visitors located on the Chamber Level.
 The NPS has long considered these facilities inadequate to serve the enormous crowds that now visit the Memorial.

 The year 2022 marks the 100th anniversary of the Memorial’s opening.
-During the lead-up to that celebration the NPS proposes to improve accessibility to the Memorial, the overall interpretative and educational experience, and the efficiency of site operations.
-Four alternatives ranging from minimal changes to optimal enhancements have been proposed: Two alternatives call for the creation of multiple picture windows so that visitors may look into the undercroft and get a better sense of how the Memorial was constructed.
-Other proposals include more restrooms, more interpretative space, a larger bookstore, a second elevator, and an additional public entry (north side) to serve visitors better and facilitate crowd management.
-The C100’s Historic Preservation Subcommittee will monitor and comment on these alternatives as they are developed in consultation meetings required by the National Historic Preservation Act and the National Environmental Policy Act.
+During the lead-up to that celebration the NPS proposed to improve the accessibility to the Memorial, the overall interpretative and educational experience, and the efficiency of site operations.
+The enhancements include more restrooms, more interpretative space, a larger bookstore, a second elevator, and an additional public entry to serve visitors better and facilitate crowd management.
+Multiple picture windows will permit visitors to look into the undercroft and get a better sense of how the Memorial was constructed.
+The C100’s Historic Preservation Subcommittee has monitored and commented on these improvements, which are now in progress and are expected to be completed by 2022.

 - C100 Letter Lincoln Memorial Rehabilitation Environmental Assessment